Mahamatalijr/Mahamatalijr/README.md

 - 👋 Hi, I’m @Mahamatalijr
-- 👀 I’m interested in Web Develpment
+- 👀 I’m interested in Computer Science
-- 🌱 I’m currently learning Softwre Engineering
+- 🌱 I’m currently learning Web Development
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on cybersecurity
-- 📫 How to reach me ...
+- 📫 How to reach me linkedin.com/in/mahamat-ali-brahim-khalil-12504b227

 <!---
 Mahamatalijr/Mahamatalijr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.